-The "A" operator has on her key shelf a panel of push keys, each of which connects the operator's telephone set to what we can think of as an "intercom" circuit to one of the other central offices.
-These are in fact called call circuits or, more commonly, call wires.
+The "A" operator has on her key shelf a panel of non-locking push keys, each of which connects the operator's telephone set to what we can think of as an "intercom" circuit to an operator at one of the other central offices.
+These are in fact called call circuits or, more colloquaially, call wires.
 (We can see the call wire keys nicely in figure 4, to the left of all the cord circuits at each position.)